Repeated quantum backflow and overflow: Conclusion

 Quantum backflow over a single time interval can be attributed to the ability of the quantum mechanical current of a quantum state to attain arbitrarily negative values.
 The existence of backflow over multiple disjoint time regions indicates that, ignoring effects of measurement on the state, this phenomena can repeat.
 Namely, there exist states $\psi$ with non-negative momentum for which a time of arrival detector would repeatedly detect the the state crossing $x=0$.
 Furthermore, the calculation in Section~3 shows that, as the number $M$ of disjoint time intervals grows, the maximal backflow grows at least as fast as $\mathcal{O}(M^{1/4})$.
 This larger effect potentially opens a new avenue to experimentally verify quantum backflow.
 However, the fact that this requires measurements of probability differences at many different times presents a challenge that would have to be overcome.

 \paragraph{Acknowledgments} We thank Reinhard Werner, who posed the question of whether multiple backflow was possible following talks by HKK and CJF at the workshop \emph{Quantum Advantages in Mechanical Systems}, IQOQI, Vienna, September 2023.
 We also thank Lin Htoo Zaw for useful conversations regarding the relation with Tsirelson protocols, and Simon Eveson for comments on parts of the manuscript.
 Numerical computations were partly performed using the Viking cluster, a high performance compute facility provided by the University of York.
 We are grateful for computational support from the University of York IT Services and Research IT team.
+The work of HKK is supported by an EPSRC Studentship.

 For the purpose of open access, the authors have applied a creative commons attribution (CC BY) licence to any author accepted manuscript version arising.